LukeTOBrien/webdev-curriculum/JavaScript/en-GB/Countries 04 - Maps/Countries 04 - Maps en-GB.md

 # Introduction { .intro}

-Our farm countries at not just confined to one farm, but they live in many different locations all over the world.

 In this lesson we will add a __location__ property to our countries and display their locations on a map.<br>
 There are many different maps on the internet, but we are going to be using Google Maps.<br>
 __Note:__ You can read about [Google Maps here](https://www.w3schools.com/graphics/google_maps_intro.asp)